Ethnographic Museum in Butare City Rwanda

-The National Museum is located in Butare.
+The Ethnographic Museum is located in Butare City Rwanda which you will adventure on a Cultural Safari Rwanda tour after Gorilla Safari to Rwanda’s Volcanoes National Park or Chimp tracking safari to Nyungwe forest national park or after a wildlife safari Rwanda in Akagera National Park.
+The Ethnographic National Museum is located in Butare City.
 It was donated in 1989 by the Belgium government with some ethnic collection, the design and concept all realized in co-operation with the Royal Museum for Central Africa of Tervuren, Belgium.
 The National Museum remained surprisingly untouched during the civil war in 1994.

 This is a modern building with different sections.
-It displays a wide collection of monochrome pictures, traditional artifacts and objects, tools and different craft products.
-Ethnographic objects are grouped together according to the theme giving premium information on the daily life.
-Traditional ceramics and basketry are still manufactured and belong to the finest handicrafts of the region highlights: Visit of Nyanza, Museum of Butare, and the craft shops in Butare.
+It displays a wide collection of monochrome pictures, traditional artifacts and objects, tools, and different craft products.
+Ethnographic objects are grouped together according to the theme giving premium information on daily life.
+Traditional ceramics and basketry are still manufactured and belong to the finest handicrafts of the region highlights are Visit of Nyanza, the Museum of Butare, and the craft shops in Butare.

 It is the finest and it reflects well the time spirit at the end of the 19th Century when the East-African Kingdoms came in contact with the first Europeans.
 The rich insights about Rwanda’s traditional life and culture and the subsequent development during history will contribute to a better understanding of African history and should be compelled for everybody who’s interested in Africa.